Neats29/neats29.github.io/source/_posts/self-love-framework.md

 - Hopelessness
 - Despair

-I worked with each and every one of those, and did a turnaround exercise from Byron Katie’s _The Work_ on a problematic belief that was coming up, and then returned to my baseline.
+I worked with each and every one of those and then returned to my baseline.
 I was then able to identify different actions I could take to tackle the challenge at work and carry on with my day from a calm and rational place.

 The next day I noticed some emotions reactivating from the previous day.
 I felt through each emotion, this time it was mostly shame, sadness and anger.
 During some anger work, I moved on to some shadow work where I identified a potential way I was engaging in self-sabotage.
 I saw the wisdom in that self-sabotage; feeling loved and protected by it.